RaioN1504/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

-??? example  "Mark Civilization as [comment]"
+??? example  "Mark Civilization as [tag]"
-	Example: "Mark Civilization as [comment]"
+	Example: "Mark Civilization as [Omnipotent]"

 	Applicable to: Triggerable